 Unlike other fresh cheeses, cream cheese keeps for a while beyond the printed date.
 Why is that, you ask?

 It’s pretty simple: cream cheese has a pretty long overall storage time.
 It’s not a stretch to expect a product that easily keeps for eight weeks to last until week 10.
 But it’s definitely a stretch to expect one that lasts two weeks to keep until week 4.
 You get the idea.

 Of course, this two-week period is only a rough estimate, so don’t be surprised if your cream cheese turns sour much sooner.
 Again, always look for signs of spoilage before using out-of-date cream cheese.

 Can You Freeze Cream Cheese?

-To freeze cream cheese, make sure it’s tightly wrapped so that no air may come in contact with the cheese.
-This is necessary to ensure that the cream cheese neither dries out, nor takes on any flavors which may have collected in the refrigerator.
+To freeze cream cheese, make sure you wrap it tightly so that no air may come in contact with the cheese.
+This is necessary to ensure that the cream cheese neither dries out nor absorbs any smells from the freezer.

 The freezer will dry out cream cheese over time.
 Because of that, it’s best to freeze cream cheese for no more than a couple of months.